 Signs of Food Addiction in Kids & Teens

-For children and teens, the signs may include eating excessive amounts of groceries purchased for the family and spending allowance or earned wages from work on food.
+For children and teens, the signs of food addiction may include eating excessive amounts of groceries purchased for the family and spending allowance or earned wages from work on food.
 They may then begin withdrawing from family, friends, and other social activities to isolate and continue consuming food in secrecy.

 Given the social pressures to look and act a certain way, self-esteem is likely to be compromised.
 Children and adolescents may experience bullying, relationship troubles, and perhaps even begin acting out.